 They thrive when planted in the spring after the threat of frost has passed.
 The Hardy Kiwi benefits from a full day of sunshine and well-draining soil.
 There are numerous varieties of hardy kiwis.

 7. Fuzzy Kiwi

 Actinidia deliciosa is the fuzzy kiwi's scientific name in Latin.
 The vine, a native of Southern China, has been designated as the country's national fruit.
-The Fuzzy Kiwi's skin is a rusty brown hue akin to that of a russet potato.
+The Fuzzy Kiwi's skin is a rusty brown hue akin to a russet potato's.

 8. Arctic Beauty Kiwi